pianove/frontend-nanodegree-mobile-portfolio/README.md

 1. Image optimization
 when I resized /views/images/pizzeria.jpg.

-then went up to 92/100 thanks to
+then went up to 94/100 thanks to
 2. css optimization (media=print)
 3. remove of the <script async src="js/perfmatters.js"></script> as the crpmetrics can be reported by google analytics api. the inline script function sends these metrics to an analytic server.
-4. skip web font and inline into css
+4. skip web font and inline css into html.

-all these changes resulted in a mobile score of 86/100.
-To improve that to 92/100
+All these changes resulted in a mobile score of 93/100.
-5.